Skip to content

 9. Lindsay Taylor – 6’8″

-Lindsay Corine Taylor, born on May 20, 1981, is a retired American professional basketball player renowned for her dominance in the center position.
-Standing at 6 feet 8 inches (2.03 meters), she is celebrated as the all-time leading scorer, shot blocker, and rebounder in the history of the UC Santa Barbara Gauchos women’s basketball program.
-Wikipedia
+Lindsay Corine Taylor, a retired American basketball player born on May 20, 1981, was a dominant center.
+At 6 feet 8 inches, she remains the all-time leading scorer, rebounder, and shot blocker for the UC Santa Barbara Gauchos women’s team.

 8. Katie Feenstra-Mattera – 6’8″